FabricMC/fabric-docs/develop/data-generation/item-models.md

 @[code transcludeWith=:::dyeable](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

 ::: warning IMPORTANT
-You have to add your item to the `ItemTags.DYEABLE` Tag so you can dye it in your inventory!
+You have to add your item to the `ItemTags.DYEABLE` tag to be able to dye it in your inventory!
 :::

 == Client Item